a fun language for serious programming

 The body of intern methods is provided by the compiler itself for performance or bootstrap reasons.
 For the same reasons, some intern methods, like + in Int are not redefinable.

 The body of extern methods is provided by libraries written in C; for instance, the system libraries required for input/output.
 Extern methods are always redefinable.
-See Ffi for more information on extern methods.
+See FFI for more information on extern methods.